CaptainFlamey/Pandamonium-3D-Platformer/README.md

 - Animation: Animation is something I would like to include as I know for a fact that it would make the game feel more like a game.
 If I have the time I would like to make my own animations, however if that doesn’t seem feasible then I will use premade animations (Mixamo)
 - Bonus levels and Hub: My game idea revolves around the game consisting of several levels as well as a hub.
 I realise that this may be a lot to tackle, however if I have the time I would like to create several short, polished levels as well as a hub area for the player to walk around in and have it function as the level selection menu.
 - Controller Support: For the time being I would like to focus on having mouse and keyboard support, however this is very low priority and I will consider adding it if I have the time.

+## Built With
+- Unreal Engine
+- Blender
+- Blockbench

+# Getting Started

+## How To Open

+1. Download the .zip file
+2. Extract the .zip file in your file manager
+3. Locate the Pandamonium3DPlat.exe file
+4. Run this file

+## How To Play
+1. When you load up the game you should find yourself in the main menu
+2. Click on the 'Play' button
+3. You will be loaded into the level
+4. Pick up any collectables you see
+5. The level does not have an end, it is just a place to test out mechanics

 ### Controls
 ![AD_4nXdlh392jeRvO_V41YtGMjDVUUdDzZSiiwZYYIoE2xJPwX](https://github.com/user-attachments/assets/419308bc-8163-4ac8-a9de-aa439d57e838)